rostam/NonHomomorphism/README.md

 Clearly, this factor shows us how far two graphs are from being homomorphic.

+# Shrinkage Factor
 Suppose $G$ is homomorphic to $H$.
 I introduce a new parameter, $\gamma$, defined as follows.
 Consider a specific map mm from $G$ to $H$.
 Let $\alpha$ represent the maximum number of edges in $G$ that are mapped to a single edge in $H$ under this map.
 Now, we define $\gamma$ to be the smallest value of $\alpha$ taken over all possible maps from $G$ to $H$.

+Once I have defined $\gamma$, we can build upon it to establish various lemmas.
+Let's propose a few hypothetical lemmas based on the given definition of $\gamma:- G to H$:
+- test

+# Extras
 In the thesis, a function $d$ is also defined which is improved to be a metric measure as follows:
 - $d(G,H) = max(|G,H|,|H,G|)$